-- Providing a separate bed for the student and a place to study
+- Provide a separate bed for the student as well as a place to study.

-- Guiding and assisting their new family member as they adapt to their new surroundings
+- Guide and assist their new “family member” by providing support and encouragement as they adapt to their new surroundings.

-- Sharing American culture and their family traditions
+- Share American culture as well as their own family traditions.

 Students arrive with medical coverage and a monthly allowance from their natural parents that covers school expenses, toiletries, entertainment, etc.

-The benefits of hosting an exchange students are many and varied, but here are a few:
+There are so many great benefits of hosting an exchange student.
+Here are just a few:

-- Gives you an opportunity to learn about other cultures and customs first-hand.
+- The opportunity to learn first-hand about other cultures and customs.

-- Encourages you to grow closer to your family while developing a lasting connection with your new exchange son/daughter.
+- The chance to become even closer to your own family while developing a lasting connection with your new exchange son/daughter.

 - Opens doors for your own children to participate in exchange programs.

-- Allows you to see your culture and traditions with new eyes.
+- Allows you to see your culture and traditions with new, fresh set of eyes.

 - Gives you a chance to help a young person grow into a more confident, mature and world savvy adult.

-- Gives your child an edge on the future!
-Hosting looks great on college and employment applications!
+- Gives your own child/children an edge on the future!
+The experience of hosting an exchange student looks great on college and employment applications!